zxcwhale/android_hal_gpsbds/README.md

 * 02,05,13,15,20,21,24,29 and 30 with white foreground and black background are GPS satellites.
 * 201, 202 and 203 with black foreground and white background are BDS satellites.
 * The maximum display satellites number of GPSTest are 12, but there are 21 satellites in view, so the rest are not displayed.

+## SUPL2

+1. SUPL2 is an optional feature, which can improves the gnss devices's startup performance.
+1. All my SUPL code are base on tajuma's project https://github.com/tajuma/supl
+2. To support LTE(4G) network, I update asn-rrlp and asn-supl to SUPL2.0.